Today is September 17, 2021 /

 No photography is allowed in the sanctuary on Shabbat.
 Rabbi is available for photos the day before the ceremony.
 In special circumstances of illness, videotaping has been approved in the past.
 If you anticipate a need for this, please contact the rabbi directly.

 It’s customary for families to provide flowers to beautify the sanctuary space.
 Instead of flowers, you may wish to consider a bimah basket, a beautiful arrangement of food that can be donated afterwards–an act not only of beautifying the mitzvah but also of tzedakah.
 Contact Carolyn Gordon at Carolyn.S.Gordon@Dartmouth.edu for more information on bimah baskets.

-Some Kippot and Tallitsim are available at the Roth Center.
-Many families order kippot online with imprinted names for a remembrance of the day.
+Plenty of kippot and tallisim are available at the Roth Center for congregants and guests attending the service.
+Some families order personalized kippot online for a remembrance of the day.

 Please see the separate explanation of food policies and the Roth Center kitchen use.
 The caterers below will not use the Roth Center kitchen, but they are familiar with our policies and understand where their food can be placed, respecting the level of kashrut maintained in the building as well.
 We will not endorse or refer to any specific caterer, but do know that the following companies have worked with the Roth Center in the past.

 Because there is no janitorial staff on Saturday, we ask that you make arrangements to clean up after the ceremony, kiddush, and/or luncheon.
 Please remove all food and tablecloths.
 Dartmouth maintenance staff will store the tables and chairs the following day.
 Please designate someone to return all siddurim and chumashim to the shelves.